sulingjie/sulingjie.github.io/_pages/about.md

 --------

 <p style="text-align:justify; text-justify:inter-ideograph;">
 For better visualization and analysis, surface function are required to be reconstructed from point cloud data.
 Implict B-spline (IBS) function is a widely-used and convenient format for representing surfaces.
 This project focuses on estimating the IBS surface with point cloud data.
-Firstly, we generate internal data and external data by moving the original data along the normals.
+Firstly, I generate internal data and external data by moving the original data along the normals.
 These added data can gaurantee the orientation of the surface.
-Next, we represent the implict B-spline surface fitting as a least square problem.
+Next, I represent the implict B-spline surface fitting as a least square problem.
 Finally, we incorporate a global tension constraint to control the smoothness and solve the least squares problem.
-Now, we are working on improving local accuracy in high-curvature areas.
+Now, I am working on improving local accuracy in high-curvature areas.
 </p>

 <p style="float: left; width: 100%;">